VivekGoudAdula/Procure-AI/docs/X402_ARCHITECTURE.md

 # ProcureAI x402 v2 Payment-Gated Architecture

-This document provides a comprehensive architectural breakdown of the **x402 version 2 payment layer** integrated into **ProcureAI**.
-It details the concepts of Agentic Commerce, pay-per-use APIs, AVM (Algorand Virtual Machine) mechanics, fee abstraction via Atomic Transaction Groups (ATG), and the GoPlausible facilitator integration.
+This document explains the **x402 version 2 payment layer** in **ProcureAI**.
+It covers Agentic Commerce, pay-per-use APIs, Algorand mechanics, fee abstraction via Atomic Transaction Groups (ATG), and the GoPlausible facilitator.

 ---

-## 🌐 1.
-Agentic Commerce & Pay-Per-Use Resource APIs
+## 1. Agentic Commerce & Pay-Per-Use APIs

-As commerce shifts from human-driven systems to **autonomous AI agents**, traditional billing models (SaaS subscriptions, API keys, long-term invoices) create severe bottlenecks:
+As commerce shifts to AI agents, traditional billing (subscriptions, API keys, invoices) creates bottlenecks:
-- AI agents need to consume microservices instantly without manual sign-ups or billing setup.
+- AI agents need instant microservice access without manual setup.
-- API keys require centralized management, secret storage, and introduce payment defaults risk.
+- API keys require centralized management and introduce payment risks.

 **The Solution: x402 Protocol.**
-The x402 protocol implements **HTTP 402 (Payment Required)** as an active, programmatic gate.
-It replaces centralized API billing with instant, trustless, pay-per-request verification:
+The x402 protocol implements **HTTP 402 (Payment Required)** as a programmatic gate.
+It replaces centralized billing with instant, pay-per-request verification:

-- The agent requests a high-value resource (e.g. AI-Generated Sourcing Intelligence Report).
+- The agent requests a resource (e.g. AI Sourcing Report).
-- The server refuses access, returning the payment requirements (amount, network, destination wallet, asset ID) and the recent suggested network parameters (`suggestedParams`).
+- The server returns payment requirements and network parameters.
-- The agent/client constructs a two-transaction Atomic Transaction Group (ATG) in the browser, where:
+- The client builds a two-transaction Atomic Transaction Group (ATG):
-  - **Tx0**: USDC AssetTransfer from the buyer to the treasury address.
+  - **Tx0**: USDC transfer from buyer to treasury.
-  - **Tx1**: A dummy payment from the facilitator fee-payer address to itself with a fee covering the group.
+  - **Tx1**: Payment from facilitator to itself covering the group fee.
-- The agent signs only the buyer-owned transaction (**Tx0**) using Pera Wallet.
+- The agent signs only Tx0 using Pera Wallet.
-- The agent re-submits the request, attaching the `paymentGroup` containing the signed Tx0 and the unsigned Tx1.
+- The request is resubmitted with the signed Tx0 and unsigned Tx1.
-- The server posts the group to the GoPlausible facilitator `/verify` and `/settle` endpoints.
-The facilitator co-signs Tx1, broadcasts the group, and returns the transaction ID.
+- The server sends the group to GoPlausible to co-sign and broadcast.
-- The server unlocks the resource on-chain confirmation.
+- The server unlocks the resource after on-chain confirmation.

 ---

-## 🏛️ 2.
-Comprehensive System Architecture
+## 2. System Architecture

 ```
 +---------------------------------------------------------------------------------+